rWaltem/OVERCHARGE/readme.md

 - Player gets stuck on walls
 - Internal charge variables are floats when they should be integers
 - Boost is based on if player is pressing boost button intead of timer (add boost timer logic)
+- Charge pad model is too thin, make it 3d

 ## Movement